Qualeafclover/Touhou-Reddit-Image-Classification/README.md

 - Being suspended on Pixiv due to breaking its TOS

-- Being suspended from reddit/subreddits from bot usage
+- Being suspended on reddit/subreddits from bot usage

 - Downloading of malicious images